abhilashsagar/abhilashsagar.github.io/docs/kaagepi/index.md

 ---

 ## Why I Built It
-I wanted to see if a usable Linux single-board computer could be built in India for under ₹2 K using open components and simple tools.
+I wanted to see if a usable Linux single-board computer could be built in India for under ₹2,000, using nothing more than open components, community knowledge, and hand-soldering tools.

-The Allwinner V3s SoC (ARM Cortex-A7 + 64 MB DDR2 RAM) made it possible, a single chip capable of running Debian Linux without external RAM.
+Most of the SBCs we use today — Raspberry Pi, BeagleBone, etc. — are amazing.
+I wanted to prove that we can build our own — from the ground up — using parts available locally, and learn how Linux truly runs on bare metal in the process.

+That’s how Kaage Pi was born:
+a home-soldered board built around the Allwinner V3s, an ARM Cortex-A7 SoC with 64 MB of integrated DDR2 RAM — powerful enough to boot Linux without any external memory.

+This project isn’t about competing with Raspberry Pi.
+It’s about understanding, experimenting, and inspiring others to start their own journey in open hardware — where you can hold a running Linux system that you built with your own hands.

+If you’ve ever wondered “Can I really make my own Linux board?” — the answer is yes, you can.
+Start small, stay patient, and let curiosity lead.

-This page documents the journey — from loose components on my desk to a working Debian shell prompt.
+This page documents the journey — from loose components on my desk to a working Linux shell prompt.

 ---